shrey12mehrotra/AlanAI_News_Reader_Application/README.md

 It is a Voice Controlled News Reader Application built using Alan AI and React.
 Alan AI helps us to control lot of things in the application using our voice.
-It is a speech recognition software.
+It is a speech recognition software that allows us to add voice capabilities to our application.